White Collar Crime & Criminal Tax Law

 Money laundering criminal law & AMLA compliance

-A core competence of schirach.law in Munich is money laundering. schirach.law masters preventive advice and effective defense in cases of fines under the Money Laundering Act (GWG ) as well as in cases of money laundering (§ 261 StGB).
+One core competence of schirach.law in Munich is money laundering.
+We offer preventive advice on money laundering risks and effectively defend in proceedings for fines under the German Money Laundering Act (GwG) and allegations of money laundering under Section 261 of the German Criminal Code (StGB).

 Extensive experience in the field of money laundering